kyuupichan/electrumx/docs/ENVIRONMENT.rst

 * **TOR_PROXY_HOST**

   The host where your Tor proxy is running.
-Defaults to *127.0.0.1*.
+Defaults to *localhost*.
-  If you use a hostname here rather than an IP address, you must have Python version >= 3.5.3, Python 3.5.2 will **not** work.

   If you are not running a Tor proxy just leave this environment variable undefined.